translate/pootle/docs/server/installation.rst

 This section helps you choose the versions of software that you need, the dependencies and optional software.
-These might be slightly different if you are installing e.g. Windows so please familiarise yourself with your target platform and installation options before downloading all the software.
+These might be slightly different if you are installing e.g. Windows so please familiarize yourself with your target platform and installation options before downloading all the software.

 .. note::